sebkln/content_slug/Documentation/Administrator/Index.rst

       How to get and install this extension and what the next steps are.

+   .. card:: :ref:`admin-sets`

+      An overview of available Site sets / TypoScript sets and their intended purpose.

    .. card:: :ref:`admin-upgrade`

       Upgrade notes (breaking changes) for certain versions.